seanwo/how-to/minidv2hd.md

 ```console
 ffmpeg -i movie.dv -vf yadif,scale="640:480",setsar=1 -vcodec rawvideo -acodec copy -pix_fmt yuv420p -metadata:s:a:0 language=eng input.avi
 ```
-The scale here is 640x40 with a PAR of 1:1 since we are not doing the upscaling with ffmpeg; only achieving 4:3 with square pixels.
+*The scale here is 640x40 with a PAR of 1:1 since we are not doing the upscaling with ffmpeg.*
+*We are only achieving a display ratio of 4:3 with square pixels here.*
 ```
 -vcodec rawvideo (do not encode)
 -acodec copy (copy stream)